Follow this step by step guide to make a cheese and charcuterie board that’s both elegant and easy on the budget for any

 It’s an elegant way to offer finger foods to your guests that they can serve themselves.

 The difficult part is choosing which cheeses and charcuterie to include on your platter, as well as, how to assemble everything so that it looks well-thought out and delicious.

 But no worries.
-I’ve put together my favorite entertaining ideas and tips for creating the most amazing cheese and charcuterie boards yourself:
+I’ve put together my favorite guide for entertaining ideas and tips for creating the most amazing cheese and charcuterie boards and platters yourself: